winginitau/glitch/README.md

 - Line editing and help functions don't work nicely with line bufferred terminals (eg Arduino IDE serial moniotr).
 It is a char by char parser to support various interactive features and to reduce Poll() loop time.
 - Designed to be used with terminal programs without local echo and that are able to translate '\n' into crlf.
   - Try: picocom --imap lfcrlf -b 9600 /dev/ttyACM0
+- Data / passthrough does not yet provide read() functions to yield the data / buffer to the main program.
 - Only tested on an Arduino mega2560
 - Linux components are made using an Eclipse CDT managed build environment - needs work on a proper makefile
 - Build directives are presenly hand crafted in a header file (rather than being target based using an external make/build utility). though defaults should be fine.